aKaReZa75/Presentations/README.md

 # 📚 Presentations Repository
 This repository contains all the presentation files used in my educational videos.
 The goal is to provide easy and centralized access to all the materials for your learning needs.

+> [!NOTE]
-**Note:** The content here is updated regularly to include new presentations as they are created.
+> The content here is updated regularly to include new presentations as they are created.

 # 💻 How to Use Git and GitHub

 ### Clone using the URL.